Generic name: CERITINIB 150mg

 Dosage form: capsule

-The recommended dose of ZYKADIA is 750 mg orally once daily until disease progression or unacceptable toxicity.
-Administer ZYKADIA on an empty stomach (i.e., do not administer within 2 hours of a meal) [see Clinical Pharmacology (12.3)].
+The recommended dosage of ZYKADIA is 450 mg orally once daily with food until disease progression or unacceptable toxicity [see Clinical Pharmacology (12.3)].

 If a dose of ZYKADIA is missed, make up that dose unless the next dose is due within 12 hours.

 If vomiting occurs during the course of treatment, do not administer an additional dose and continue with the next scheduled dose of ZYKADIA.

 |First-dose reduction||300 mg taken orally once daily with food|